fortify/ssc-js-sandbox-docs/_posts/2017-08-03-authentication.markdown

             const restClient = this;
             return new Promise((resolve, reject) => {
                 const auth = 'Basic ' + new Buffer(config.user + ':' + config.password).toString('base64');
+                 /* do not create token again if we already have one.
+                  * In general, for automations either use a short-lived (<1day) token such as "UnifiedLoginToken"
+                  * or preferably, use a long-lived token such as "AnalysisUploadToken"/"JenkinsToken" (lifetime is several months)

-                restClient.api["auth-token-controller"].createAuthToken({ authToken: { "terminalDate": getExpirationDateString(), "type": type } }, {
+                  * and retrieve it from persistent storage.
+DO NOT create new long-lived tokens for every run!!  */ restClient.api["auth-token-controller"].createAuthToken({ authToken: { "terminalDate": getExpirationDateString(), "type": type } }, {
                     responseContentType: 'application/json',
                     clientAuthorizations: {